xbeatty/CM515-course-2025/modules/11_2D_Genomics/README.md

 - wait for job to start
 - launch jupyterlab
+- open a terminal
+-   - navigate to /projects/$USER/CM515-course-2025 with `cd CM515-course-2025`
-- explore
+    - do `git pull`
 - navigate to modules / 11_2D_Genomics / setup
 - open DEEPTOOLS-KERNEL.ipynb
 - Run code cells.